 Protected, owned and managed by the Grand Traverse Regional Land Conservancy.

 The Carter Strong property is home to ecologically sensitive features and is considered a “sanctuary” by the Conservancy.
 The property encompasses a bog, lake shoreline on Ruth Lake, shrub swamp, and forest.
 These diverse habitats and natural communities are home to many plant, insect, bird and animal species.
-The property hosts the unique Pitcher Plant, Rose Pogonia orchid, Round-leaved sundew and, although none have been documented, Carter Strong is also potential habitat for Massasauga rattlesnake and the ebony boghaunter dragonfly which are both listed as species of concern on the Michigan Natural Features Inventory.
+The property hosts the unique Pitcher Plant, Rose Pogonia orchid, Round-leaved sundew and, although none have been documented, Carter Strong also provides excellent potential habitat for Massasauga rattlesnake and the ebony boghaunter dragonfly, which are both listed as species of concern on the Michigan Natural Features Inventory.